The Attribute

 Here are examples:

-Participle as Defining Word:
+Participle as a Defining Word:

 the broken window